blackix/blackix/README.md

 [Link1](http://static.oculusvr.com/sdk-downloads/ovr_ue4_4.4_github_prereq_0.4.1a.zip)

 Before running UE4 with this integration, you must install Oculus Run-Time & Drivers.
 The installer downloaded from www.oculus.com (go to "Developer", register/login, "Downloads", "Oculus Runtime").
+Make sure you have installed the latest Run-Time.
 For Windows: run the executable and follow the instructions.
 For Mac: double click on downloaded file and run the installer.
 Follow the instructions.

 If the headset is properly connected (do not use HDMI splitters), it should be automatically detected.
 In the "Extended Desktop to HMD" mode, switching to fullscreen should render on the HMD only.
-In the "Direct HMD access from Apps" mode the Rift won't be detected by the system as a separate display; instead, it will be activated only when you switch to fullscreen (Alt-Enter).
+In the "Direct HMD access from Apps" mode the Rift won't be detected by the system as a separate display; instead, it will be activated only when you switch to "fullscreen" (Alt-Enter).
+Note, in this mode
+UE4 won't switch to fullscreen, it will render the scene in window (and in Rift).
 It will be automatically de-activated once you switch back to non-stereo mode.
 Only one HMD can be connected at a time.